 - 2.1 The Strategic and Operational Risk Registers have been reviewed to consider any potential changes which have occurred over the last six months and affected the key risks identified within the Registers.
 The risks have been reviewed and the changes are highlighted in bold within the attached registers.
 An updated position for each of the key indicators is also included in the Register.
-The next review of the Strategic Risk Register is scheduled for March 2020.
-The identified risks have also been ranked in order of significance (highest residual risk score). - 2.2 In the main, identified strategic and operational risk have largely remained unchanged since March 2019, although the primary risk areas relating to funding for a replacement patrol vessel and implications surrounding the outcome of the 2019 Organisational Review remain.
+The next review of the Strategic Risk Register would normally be scheduled for September 2020 but given the uncertainties surrounding the impacts of the associated with the ongoing Covid-19 pandemic they will remain under weekly review.
+The identified risks have also been ranked in order of significance (highest residual risk score). - 2.2 Considerations surrounding the impacts of the Covid-19 pandemic, particularly surrounding operational risk remain at the forefront alongside more strategic risks associated with staffing vacancies, funding for a replacement patrol vessel and implications surrounding the 2019 Organisational Review, identified during the last review.

-2.3 The revised Strategic Risk Register is attached as Appendix 1, the Operational Risk Register as Appendix 2 and the risk based enforcement matrix, a sub register of the Operational Risk Register, as Appendix 3 for members information.
-All changes are highlighted.
+2.3 The revised Risk Management Strategy is attached as Appendix 1, the revised Strategic Risk Register is attached as Appendix 2, the Operational Risk Register as Appendix 3 and the risk based enforcement matrix, a sub register of the Operational Risk Register, as Appendix 4 for members information.

-Contact Officer

-Caroline Lacey, Clerk of the Authority Ext 3000
+Contact Officer Caroline Lacey, Clerk of the Authority Ext 3000

+Background Papers

+Revised Risk Management Strategy

-Background Papers Strategic Risk Register Operational Risk Register
+Strategic Risk Register

+Operational Risk Register